Skip to content

 • Incorrect date and time - Windows rejects SSL certificates if your system clock is off by more than 5 minutes

-• Outdated root certificates - Windows needs current certificate authorities to verify Microsoft’s servers
+• Outdated root certificates - Older Windows builds need updated certificate authorities to verify Microsoft’s servers

-• Firewall or antivirus blocking - Security software sometimes blocks Windows Update connections
+• Firewall or antivirus blocking - Security software sometimes interferes with Windows Update connections

-• Proxy settings interference - Corporate or VPN proxies can break SSL connections
+• Proxy settings interference - Corporate or VPN proxy configurations can break the SSL handshake entirely

 We tested all four scenarios.
-Wrong date/time caused the error 100% of the time.
-Outdated certificates caused it on older Windows 10 builds (pre-2022).
+Wrong date/time caused the error every single time.

 #Fix 1: Sync Your Date and Time

-This fixes 80% of 0x80072f8f errors.
+This is the most effective fix and resolves 80% of 0x80072f8f errors.
 Windows rejects SSL certificates if your system clock is wrong.

 #Step 1: Open Date & Time Settings

-Press Windows + I to open Settings.
-Go to Time & Language > Date & Time.
+Press Windows + I to open Settings, then go to Time & Language > Date & Time.
+This is where Windows controls the system clock that SSL verification depends on.

 #Step 2: Enable Automatic Time Sync